 I know that sounds confusing.
 Resolutions are goals, just with a fancier name, right?
 Well, sort of.
 I personally find goals a little less stressful.
 Rather than telling myself that I can’t have one thing or must do another, I set up reasonable steps that continually push me towards my own personal “finish line.”
 Still confused?
 Keep reading and you’ll see what I mean.

 Plus, stick around for ONE thing you can do this year that will make you happier, healthier and an all-around better person.
+Oh, and if you need some help staying motivated, check out my favorite quotes about sticking to your goals!

 7 Simple Goals That Will Make Anyone Healthier